 - The establishment should not add to an over-concentration of eating and drinking establishments in a single district.
 The balance of commercial uses may be threatened when eating and drinking establishments occupy more than 20% of the total occupied commercial frontage.
 Proposals for eating and drinking establishments which would increase the proportion of total occupied commercial frontage above 20% should be reviewed to ensure that they would not reduce the variety of neighborhood-serving uses; nor create substantial noise, traffic, parking problems or other nuisances in the district or surrounding neighborhood.
 Those establishments that would do the above should not be permitted.
 Except in districts with an established pattern of service to a broad market, such as North Beach, such establishments should not occupy more than 25% of the total commercially occupied frontage in a district.
 To minimize the problems they can create, eating and drinking uses should generally be at least 100 feet apart from each other, unless there are factors making clustering of uses appropriate.
 For example, a configuration of clustered eating and drinking uses where off-street parking is shared might be more appropriate than an even distribution of such establishments. - New, expanding or relocating eating and drinking uses should not impose significant adverse impacts on traffic and transit volumes and circulation and parking congestion.
-If such impacts are anticipated, especially on transit-preferential streets, the proposed use, expansion or relocation should be redesigned to mitigate such impacts, or it should be prohibited. - Eating and drinking uses should be adequately soundproofed or insulated for noise and operated so as to reasonably protect adjoining and surrounding upper-story residences from disturbances from fixed source equipment.
+If such impacts are anticipated, especially on transit-preferential streets, the proposed use, expansion or relocation should be redesigned to mitigate such impacts, or it should be prohibited.

+Eating and drinking uses should be adequately soundproofed or insulated for noise and operated so as to reasonably protect adjoining and surrounding upper-story residences from disturbances from fixed source equipment.

 The General Plan states that there is a concern with the potential over-concentration of food-service establishments.
 The Commerce and Industry Element of the General Plan contains Guidelines for Specific Uses.
 For eating and drinking establishments, the Guidelines state, "the balance of commercial uses may be threatened when eating and drinking establishments occupy more than 20% of the total occupied commercial frontage."
-Planning staff has performed a site survey of the Neighborhood Commercial Cluster District which contains the proposed use.
-The proposed change of use from vacant commercial to Restaurant will change the eating and drinking concentration in the NC-1 District from 22% to 25%.
-This NC-1 District consists of 23 ground floor commercial uses and stretches along approximately two blocks (550 feet).
-Only seven of the 23 ground floor commercial uses are eating and drinking establishments, five of which are Restaurants.
-While the NC-1 is only two blocks long, it includes four alleys, which add to the total commercial frontage disproportionately by increasing the number of corner locations with two frontages.
-Therefore, even though there are only seven eating and drinking uses, four of them are located at intersections creating an increased frontage amount.
-Additionally, the Project Site is located within 1⁄4 mile of the Polk Street NCD and the Pacific Avenue NCD, offering a greater variety of good and services for neighborhood residents within walking distance.
+Planning staff has performed a site survey of the Polk Street Neighborhood Commercial District which contains the proposed use.
+The proposed change of use from vacant commercial to Restaurant will have no impact on the 22% eating and drinking concentration in the Polk NCD.
+This NCD is one of the City's larger NCDs and consists of 414 ground floor commercial uses.
+It stretches along approximately 14 blocks on Polk Street from Filbert Street to Post Street.
+It also extends east from Polk Street along California Street to Larkin Street and south on Larkin Street from California Street to Post Street.
+Of the 414 ground floor commercial uses, 131 are eating and drinking establishments, 48 of which are Restaurants.